 Where the proportion of shares held by the other investor is reduced due to capital increase by other investors and thus the controlling power is lost, but joint control or significant influence can be exerted on the invested entity, the investee that the company is entitled to is confirmed to increase in capital according to the new proportion of shares held.
 The difference between the original book value of the long-term equity investment corresponding to the increase in the share of net assets and the proportion of the share of the long-term equity investment corresponding to the decrease in the proportion of the share held by the company is included in the current profit or loss; then, the new shareholding ratio shall be deemed as the initial investment.
 That is, adjustments are made using equity method accounting.
-If the company loses control of the original subsidiary due to disposal of part of the equity investment or other reasons, and the residual equity after disposal can exert joint control or significant influence on the invested entity, it shall be accounted for according to the equity method and the remaining equity It shall be deemed as having been adjusted using the equity method of accounting since the time of acquisition.
-The other comprehensive income and other owners' equity recognized in the equity investment held prior to the acquisition date as measured by the equity method are carried forward in proportion; the remaining equity after disposal cannot be If the investing entity implements common control or exerts significant influence, it shall be accounted for in accordance with the relevant provisions of Accounting Standards for Enterprises No. 22 - Recognition and Measurement of Financial Instruments.
+If the company loses control of the original subsidiary due to disposal of part of the equity investment or other reasons, and the residual equity after disposal can exert joint control or significant influence on the invested entity, it shall be accounted for according to the equity method and the remaining equity recognized in the equity investment held prior to the acquisition date as measured by the equity method are carried forward in proportion; the remaining equity after disposal cannot be If the investing entity implements common control or exerts significant influence, it shall be accounted for in accordance with the relevant provisions of Accounting Standards for Enterprises No. 22 - Recognition and Measurement of Financial Instruments.
 The difference between the fair value and the book value on the date of loss of control is changed.
 Included in the current profits and losses, other comprehensive income and other owner's equity are all carried forward to the current profit and loss.

 The company disposes of the equity investment in the subsidiary company through multiple transactions until it loses control.
 If the above transaction belongs to a package transaction, the transactions will be accounted for as a transaction to dispose of the equity investment in the subsidiary and lose control.
-Before the loss of control, the difference between the book value of the long-term equity investment corresponding to each disposal price and the equity that was disposed of is first recognized as other comprehensive income, and then transferred to the loss or gain of the loss of control right at the time of loss of control.
+Before the loss of control, the difference between the book value of the long-term equity investment corresponding to each disposal price and the equity that was disposed of is first recognized as other comprehensive income, and then transferred to the loss of control right at the time of loss of control.